DougTheDruid/SoT-ESP-Framework/README.md

 The `SoTMemoryReader` object gets data about the game world, but has a main game loop function called `read_actors`.
 This method is responsible for determining how many actors there are, and reading data about all of those actors.
-For Actors we are interested in knowing more about, we create a relevant class-object to track their information.
+For actors we are interested in knowing more about, we create a relevant class-object to track their information.
 We also use that object to build display information for Pyglet to utilize.

 Largely speaking, if you want to see the flow of the code, start at `main.py` and work your way down into the objects and other files.

-*This is an early build using Pyglet and probably isn't super optimized.*
+*This is an early build using Pyglet and I am still working to optimize some of the code*

 ### Pyglet Todo
-   1. In `ship.py`, for some reason I was unable to use `.visibile = False` for the text similarly to the circle visiblity.
-      So I ended up setting the text-size to 0.
-How do we make this better?
-   2. Currently we are replacing spaces in play names with `-`'s, this has to do with the multiline functionality specified for `player_list` creation in `main.py`.
+   1. Currently we are replacing spaces in play names with `-`'s, this has to do with the multiline functionality specified for `player_list` creation in `main.py`.
 Can you make a specific doc format to get around this weirdness?
-   3. Gummy set the window attibutes to LWA_Alpha vs ColorKey, then set the DirectX alpha flags to do the transparency.
+   2. Gummy set the window attibutes to LWA_Alpha vs ColorKey, then set the DirectX alpha flags to do the transparency.
       Can something similar with with this & OpenGL (which pyglet uses)?
-   4. Add typehints & update docstrings for new stuff

 ### Structs
 Instead of rebuilding structures similarly to how you would in C or C++, I utilize something fairly frequently in my